 I remembered my mosquito repellent.
 What a difference that made!
 Chai had around 22 players to give a game to.
 Busaba’s squad probably numbered 15.
 In the early stages SPA’s number 4, 8 and 62 all played confident football once again, though Mark, wearing 8 was close to scoring an accidental own goal, with the post saving him.

 The ’away’ Srongpol team went 1-0 up when number 4 put away a corner.
 A beautiful slide rule pass and a neat finish by 39 doubled the lead after twenty-six minutes.
-The same player missed an open goal seconds later after dispossessing the Busaba goalkeeping.
+The same player missed an open goal seconds later after dispossessing the Busaba goalkeeper.

 However, a far post header after half an hour extended the lead to 3-0.
 At this point, the referee blew his whistle to halt play.
 The sides came off to the side of the pitch.
-I asked a SPA player if it was a shortened match?
-He explained that it was to be four-quarters of thirty minutes to give everyone a decent game.
+I asked a SPA player if it was a shortened match.
+He explained that it was to be four quarters of thirty minutes to give everyone a decent game.

 That made sense.
 Chai changed ten of his players as the next set got their opportunity.
 A good finish by number 69 dragged Busaba back into the contest.
-The team in a fetching amber and black outfit began to beat the offside trap when they attacked.
+The team, in a fetching amber and black outfit, began to beat the offside trap when they attacked.

 Chances were being missed at either end, with the standard not as high as in the first quarter.
 8 for SPA Srongpol made it 4-1 before another interval when the original starters resumed for the boys in blue.